Polymath-Saksh/outline-detection/readme.md

   - `text`: Heading text
   - `page`: Page number where the heading appears

+## Future Improvements

+We plan to incorporate **Ensemble Classifiers** to further improve outline detection accuracy.
+The outputs from the current classifier will be used as training data to build and refine these ensemble models, enabling more robust and reliable extraction of document structure.

 ## Acknowledgments

 This solution was realized with the support of Gemini, Perplexity, and GitHub Chat, which assisted the team in research, planning, implementation, and refining the solution and final submission.